- Will there be things I can’t do?

 We have more information about photosensitive epilepsy.

-Most people with epilepsy need to have been seizure-free for 12 months to be able to apply for your provisional or full driving licence.
+Most people with epilepsy need to have been seizure free for 12 months to be able to apply for a provisional or full driving licence.
 But it does depend on what type of seizures you have and when you have them.

 Bus and train benefits

-If you’re 17 or over and can’t apply for a driving licence because of your epilepsy you’re entitled to certain benefits.
+If you’re 17 or over and can’t apply for a driving licence because of your seizures you’re entitled to certain benefits.
 These are a free bus pass and a Disabled Person’s Railcard.
-Bear in mind that you have to be taking anti-epileptic drugs to get a Disabled Person’s Railcard.
+Bear in mind that to get a Disabled Person’s Railcard based on having epilepsy alone you have to be taking epilepsy medicine.

 This information has been produced under the terms of The Information Standard.